Nordic Ministers Focused on Green Transition at Meeting in Iceland

 – Our society needs to handle climate change, reduce emissions from the agriculture and at the same time meet the consumer’s demands on nutrition and taste of crops.
 This means that we in the Nordic countries ourselves have to develop new and robust plant varieties.
 No one else will do it for us, says Birgitte Lund who is chair of the PPP steering committee and the author of the report.

+The Nordic ministers agreed and decided that the PPP-cooperation is to be continued.
 Next step now is that a possible development of the project will be evaluated and an agreement for the new program period will be prepared.